 She gave abstraction more air.
 She made color less obedient.
 She found a way for painting to look spontaneous while remaining highly judged.

 That is a serious artistic achievement, and it is also why her work keeps attracting institutions, scholars, and younger artists.
-Helen Frankenthaler did not simply help invent a style.
+Helen Frankenthaler did more than help invent a style.
 She widened the emotional grammar of modern painting.